jdh8/wbridge5.book/overcall/suit/michaels/README.md

 takes Michaels somewhat constructive, so they are never weaker than simple overcalls.

-Precise Michaels are unlimited and forcing.
-Overcaller can safely bid a strong hand because the strain is never a held suit.
+Precise Michaels are unlimited.
+Advancer is unlikely to pass out because the strain is never a held suit.
 Precise Michaels take precedence over takeout doubles because they are precise in distribution.

 Opponents opened 1 of a minor
 -----------------------------